epam/edp-install/docs/operator-guide/import-strategy.md

       !![Create Git Servers menu](../assets/operator-guide/create-git-servers.png)

       When everything is done, two custom resources will be created in the default namespace: secret and Git server.
-Headlamp appends random symbols to both the secret and the server to provide names with uniqueness.
+EDP Portal appends random symbols to both the secret and the server to provide names with uniqueness.
 Also, the attempt to connect to your Git server will be performed.
 If everything is correct, the Git server status should be green:

       !![Git server status](../assets/operator-guide/git-server-status.png)